shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

   const [message, setMessage] = useState('');
 ```

-In our submit function, we take the address, amount, to and call the transer util.
+In our submit function, we take the address, amount, to from the input fields and then we call the transer util.
 Here we are only trasfering to one account, but more transfers can be added by adding it in the transactions array.

 ```jsx
 const submit = async (event) => {